zachwe/tortoise-tts/README.md

 Paste `git clone https://git.ecker.tech/mrq/tortoise-tts` to download TorToiSe and additional scripts.
 Inexperienced users can just download the repo as a ZIP, and extract.

-Then move into that folder with `cd tortoise-tts`.
-Afterwards, enter `setup.bat` to automatically enter all the remaining commands.
+Afterwards, run `setup.bat` to automatically set things up.

 If you've done everything right, you shouldn't have any errors.

 ### Updating

-To check for updates with the Web UI, simply enter `git pull` in the command prompt, while the TorToiSe workspace is the current working directory.
+To check for updates, simply run `update.bat`.
+It should pull from the repo, as well as fetch for any new dependencies.

 ### Pitfalls You May Encounter

 I'll try and make a list of "common" (or what I feel may be common that I experience) issues with getting TorToiSe set up:

 * `failed reading zip archive: failed finding central directory`: You had a file fail to download completely during the model downloading initialization phase.
-Please open either `%USERPROFILE%\.cache\tortoise\models\` or `%USERPROFILE%\.cache\huggingface\models\`, and delete the offending file.
+Please open either `.\models\tortoise\` or `.\models\transformers\`, and delete the offending file.
 	You can deduce what that file is by reading the stack trace.
 A few lines above the last like will be a line trying to read a model path.
 * `torch.cuda.OutOfMemoryError: CUDA out of memory.`: You most likely have a GPU with low VRAM (~4GiB), and the small optimizations with keeping data on the GPU is enough to OOM.
 Please open the `start.bat` file and add `--low-vram` to the command (for example: `py app.py --low-vram`) to disable those small optimizations.

 ## Preparing Voice Samples

-Now that the tough part is dealt with, it's time to prepare voice sample clips to use.
+Now that the tough part is dealt with, it's time to prepare voice clips to use.

 Unlike training embeddings for AI image generations, preparing a "dataset" for voice cloning is very simple.
 While the repo suggests using short clips of about ten seconds each, you aren't required to manually snip them up.
 I'm not sure which way is "better", as some voices work perfectly fine with two clips with minutes each worth of audio, while other voices work better with ten short clips.

 As a general rule of thumb, try to source clips that aren't noisy, and are entirely just the subject you are trying to clone.
-If you must, run your source sample through a background music/noise remover (how to is an exercise left to the reader).
+If you must, run your source through a background music/noise remover (how to is an exercise left to the reader).
 It isn't entirely a detriment if you're unable to provide clean audio, however.
 Just be wary that you might have some headaches with getting acceptable output.

+After sourcing some clips, here are some considerations whether you should narrow down the pool you used, or not:
+* if you're aiming for a specific delivery (for example, having a line re-read but with word(s) replaced), use just that clip with the line.
+If you want to err on the side of caution, you can add one more similar clip for safety.
+* if your source clips are all delivered in a similar manner (for example, the Patrick Bateman example provided later), it's not necessary to cull.
+* if you're hoping to generate something non-specific, you're free to just use your entire pool.

+There's no hard specifics on how many, or how long, your sources should be.

-After sourcing your clips, you have two options:
+After sourcing your clips, there are some considerations on how to narrow down your voice clips, if needed:
-* use all of your samples for voice cloning, providing as much coverage for whatever you may want
-* isolate the best of your samples into a few clips (around ten clips each of about ten seconds each), focusing on samples that best match what you're looking to get out of it

-Either methods work, but some workloads tend to favor one over the other.
-If you're running out of options on improving overall cloning quality, consider switching to the other method.
-In my opinion, the first one seems to work better overall, and rely on other means of improving the quality of cloning.
+* if you're aiming for a specific delivery (for example, having a line re-read but with word(s) replaced), use just that clip with the line.
+If you want to err on the side of caution, you can add one more similar clip for safety.
+* if you're aiming to generate a wide range of lines, you shouldn't have to worry about culling for similar clips, and you can just dump them all in for use
+	To me, there's no noticeable difference between combining them into one file, or keeping them all separated (outside of the initial load for a ton of files).

-If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate, 32-bit float encoding), but some of the time, the software will print out some warning message (`WavFileWarning: Chunk (non-data) not understood, skipping it.`), it's safe to assume you need to properly remux it with `ffmpeg`, simply with `ffmpeg -i [input] -ar 22050 -c:a pcm_f32le [output].wav`.
+If you're looking to trim your clips, in my opinion, ~~Audacity~~ Tenacity works good enough, as you can easily output your clips into the proper format (22050 Hz sampling rate), but some of the time, the software will print out some (sometimes harmless, sometimes harmful) warning message (`WavFileWarning: Chunk (non-data) not understood, skipping it.`), it's safe to assume you need to properly remux it with `ffmpeg`, simply with `ffmpeg -i [input] -ar 22050 -c:a pcm_f32le [output].wav`.
 Power users can use the previous command instead of relying on Tenacity to remux.

 After preparing your clips as WAV files at a sample rate of 22050 Hz, open up the `tortoise-tts` folder you're working in, navigate to `./tortoise/voice/`, create a new folder in whatever name you want, then dump your clips into that folder.
 While you're in the `voice` folder, you can take a look at the other provided voices.

-**!**NOTE**!**: having a ton of files, regardless of size, substantially increases the time it takes to initialize the voice.
-I've had it take a while to load 227 or so samples of SA2 Shadow this way.
-Consider combining them all in one file through Tenacity, with dropping all of your audio files, then Select > Tracks > All, then Tracks > Align Tracks > Align End to End, then exporting the WAV.
-This does not introduce padding, however.

 ## Using the Software

 Now you're ready to generate clips.
-With the command prompt still open, simply enter `start.bat`, and wait for it to print out a URL to open in your browser, something like `http://127.0.0.1:7861`.
+With the command prompt still open, simply enter `start.bat`, and wait for it to print out a URL to open in your browser, something like `http://127.0.0.1:7860`.

 If you're looking to access your copy of TorToiSe from outside your local network, pass `--share` into the command (for example, `python app.py --share`).
 You'll get a temporary gradio link to use.